-- (A) A person may not modify a shoreline or construct or alter a dock, bulkhead, or shoreline access unless the person first obtains a site plan and building permit[, as applicable,] and pays the applicable [permit fee set] fees established by ordinance.
-A site plan required under this section must be signed and sealed by a licensed professional engineer and must include all information required by the directors responsible for administering this chapter. - [(B) The building official or the director of the Parks and Recreation Department shall require the applicant to place an identification or registration tag on a dock.
-A person may not remove a tag placed under this subsection.] - (B)[(C)] A permit obtained under this section shall be prominently displayed at the construction site until the final inspection and approval by the building official. - [(D) The director of the Planning and Development Review Department may not approve an application for a permit for the construction of more than two residential docks or other similar structures on a single lot zoned MF-1 or more restrictive, unless: - (1) the lot was platted and recorded before August 26, 1976, and perpetual rights to use the water frontage of the lot were granted or conveyed to one or more owners of other lots in the subdivision before June 23, 1979; or - (2) the Parks and Recreation Board has approved a site plan that clusters the residential docks on one or more lots in the subdivision. - (C)[(E)] If a permit is required under this section and is not obtained before construction begins, the required fee is increased by an amount established by ordinance.
+- (A) A person may not modify a shoreline or construct or modify a dock, bulkhead, or shoreline access unless the person first obtains a site plan, except as otherwise allowed under Section 25-5-2 (Site Plan Exemptions), and building permit[, as applicable,] and pays the applicable [permit fee set] fees established by ordinance.
+A site plan required under this section must be signed and sealed by a licensed professional engineer and must include all information required by the director responsible for administering this chapter. - [(B)] [The building official or the director of the Parks and Recreation Department shall require the applicant to place an identification or registration tag on a dock.
+A person may not remove a tag placed under this subsection.] - (B)[(C)] A permit obtained under this section shall be prominently displayed at the construction site until the final inspection and approval by the building official. - [(D)] [The director of the Planning and Development Review Department may not approve an application for a permit for the construction of more than two residential docks or other similar structures on a single lot zoned MF 1 or more restrictive, unless:] - [(1)] [the lot was platted and recorded before August 26, 1976, and perpetual rights to use the water frontage of the lot were granted or conveyed to one or more owners of other lots in the subdivision before June 23, 1979; or]

-32 33 Payment of the additional fee does not relieve a person from complying with the requirements of this title [Code].
+- [(2)] [the Planning Commission has approved a site plan that clusters the residential docks on one or more lots in the subdivision.] - (C)[(E)] If a permit is required under this section and is not obtained before construction begins, the required fee is increased by an amount established by ordinance.
+Payment of the additional fee does not relieve a person from complying with the requirements of this title [Code].

-PART 8.
+PART 9.
 City Code Section 25-2-1174 (Structural Requirements) is amended to read as follows: